ToJa92/ImgurVacuum/README.md

 ===========

 A ZNC module that will monitor a IRC channel, save imgur links with titles to a SQLite database and print the title to the channel.
+Particularly useful in conjunction with a web page that reads the database and presents the results.
+I'm not very good at all writing Python, so it's a mess right now.
+It works for me.

 Hard requirements
 -----------